joebalancio/mio/README.md

 });
 ```

-Extended on the server with server-specific plugins:
+Extend it on the server with server-specific plugins:

 ```javascript
 var User = require('./models/User');